Followers

 Another Irish Soldier

 Guy Carleton was born on September 3, 1724, in Strabane, Ireland.
-He was the son of a Protestant landholder.
-However, he was comfortable with the Roman Catholics who comprised the local population and did not develop the same prejudices as most of his contemporaries.
-Carleton received a commission in the British Army at the age of 18 as an ensign in the 25th Regiment of Foot.
-He was promoted to Lieutenant two years later and served in the Jacobite Uprising in Scotland and the War of the Austrian Succession in Europe.
+He was the son of a Protestant landowner.
+However, he was at ease with the Roman Catholics in the local community and did not develop the same prejudices as most of his peers.
+Carleton received a commission in the British Army at age 18 as an ensign in the 25th Regiment of Foot.
+He was promoted to Lieutenant two years later and fought in the Jacobite Uprising in Scotland and the War of the Austrian Succession in Europe.

 British Infantry mid 18th Century